wyctech/wyc.io/posts/2017-01-15-cms-or-custom-software.md

 postUrl: /posts/cms-or-custom-software/
 imageUrl: "/images/wordpress-setup.jpg"
 heroUrl: "/images/laptop-writing.jpg"

 description: "
+A Content Management System (CMS) is software primarily designed to fulfill content publishing needs: blogs, news websites, and newsletters.
+However, through a rich ecosystem of plugins for free CMS software like Wordpress and Drupal, people have built very successful ecommerce and subscription businesses while paying for very little custom programming.
+"

+htmlDescription: "
 <p>Writing quality custom software for a web application can quickly get very
 expensive because the relevant skills are in high demand.
 Everyone wants to leverage the Internet's low distribution costs to scale their business.
 A